sftcd/openssl/esnistuff/code-review.md

   other server-side utility functions.
 * Fixed a few issues with handling ECHConfigs that have more than one ECHConfig.
+* Found and fixed (return error) an error state where client could send both GREASE and real ECH if application asked for both.
+(Server handled it correctly.)

 ### ``./ssl/ssl_txt.c``